How to Grow Asparagus in Colorado

 Caring for Your Asparagus Bed

 To keep your asparagus bed weed-free, mulch the soil with a layer of organic matter, such as straw or wood chips.
-Mulching will also help retain moisture in the soil and regulate the soil temperature.
+Mulching will also help retain moisture and regulate the soil temperature.
 Asparagus plants need at least 1 inch of water per week, so make sure to water them regularly, especially during dry spells.

 Companion Plants for Asparagus